How to Deal with Loneliness Inside and Out

 - Look for commonalities rather than differences between friends

-- Make plans to get together and follow through
+- Make plans to get together and follow through in your existing relationships

 - Be respectful of others’ boundaries and be honest about your own boundaries

 - Don’t force it

 2. Form deeper connections

 The feeling of not being understood in our own life can cause the bulk of our emotional loneliness, can lead to negative feelings and affect our general mental health over time.